This site uses technical (necessary) and analytics cookies.

-Since 1971, the International Centre for the Study of the Preservation and Restoration of Cultural Property has been known as ‘ICCROM‘, an acronym created by merging International Centre for Conservation and Centre of Rome.
+Since 1971, the International Centre for the Preservation and Restoration of Cultural Heritage has been known as ‘ICCROM‘, an acronym created by merging International Centre for Conservation and Centre of Rome.

-ICCROM is an advisory body for the UNESCO World Heritage Convention (1972) and also works closely with other international organisations, universities and scientific institutes in the various member states.
-For Italy, cooperation with the Istituto Superiore per la Conservazione e il Restauro (Higher Institute for Preservation and Restoration) is of particular importance.
+ICCROM is an advisory body for the UNESCO World Heritage Convention (1972) and also works closely with other international organisations, universities and scientific institutes in the various Member States.
+For Italy, cooperation with the Central Institute for Restoration is of particular importance.

-This organisation’s work focuses on identifying the most suitable methods to best prevent and reduce the deterioration of heritage; this deterioration may be due to slow decay or rapid or sudden changes caused by natural disasters or armed conflicts.
+This organisation’s work focuses on identifying the most suitable methods to best prevent and reduce the deterioration of heritage due to slow decay or quick or sudden changes caused by natural disasters or armed conflicts.
 A vast amount of work involving training, information, research, cooperation and awareness raising goes into developing and disseminating these methods on a global scale.

 • Training: ICCROM organises courses and professional training activities around the world, providing innovative educational programmes, cutting-edge tools and materials and trainers with proven expertise and experience.